tomcam/guten1.github.io/docs/tutorial.md

 * It's a command-line utility.
 You pretty much have to be a programmer/devops person to use Gutenberg.
 Downloading a single file and copying it to a directory is arguably a little harder than harder than downloading, then clicking an installer
-* A tiny Gutenberg site is a little more complicated than a tiny HTML site, due to its configuration requirements

 ## What you should know before running this tutorial